sanam-tamang/krishi/README.md

 ## Usage

 To use this Flutter app, simply install it on your Android device using the APK file provided.
-Follow the on-screen instructions to get started.